 Parents of student who brought THC-laced candy to Moorhead school charged with felonies

 MOORHEAD, Minn.
-(KVRR) – Moorhead police arrested two people and executed a search warrant Tuesday in connection to an incident that sickened several students this week at Horizon Middle School.
+(KVRR) – Moorhead police arrested two people and executed a search warrant Tuesday in connection to an incident that sickened about a dozen students this week at Horizon Middle School.

 On Monday, a student brought items described as “candy” to the school.
-Several students consumed the items and became ill.
+About twelve students consumed the items and became ill.

 Officers executed the warrant in the 1100 block of 10½ St N and recovered suspected THC products in the form of flower, cartridges, and wax, along with psychedelic mushrooms and large amounts of cash.
 A full inventory is underway to determine accurate quantities.